Parth-S-DA/AtliQ-Business-insights-360/README.md

 ## Tech stack learned:
-➡ SQL
+🛠️ SQL

-➡ PowerBi Desktop
+🛠️ PowerBi Desktop

-➡ Excel
+🛠️ Excel

-➡ DAX language
+🛠️ DAX language

-➡ DAX studio (for optimizing the report)
+🛠️ DAX studio (for optimizing the report)

 ## Power BI techniques learned:

-➡Creating calculated columns.
+➤ Creating calculated columns.

-➡ Creating measures using the DAX language.
+➤ Creating measures using the DAX language.

-➡ Data modeling.
+➤ Data modeling.

-➡ Using bookmarks to switch between two visuals.
+➤ Using bookmarks to switch between two visuals.

-➡ Page navigation with buttons.
+➤ Page navigation with buttons.

-➡ Using the divide function to prevent zero division errors.
+➤ Using the divide function to prevent zero division errors.

-➡ Creating a date table using the M language.
+➤ Creating a date table using the M language.

-➡ Dynamic titles based on the applied filters.
+➤ Dynamic titles based on the applied filters.

-➡ Using KPI indicators.
+➤ Using KPI indicators.

-➡ Conditional formatting of the values in visuals using icons or background colour.
+➤ Conditional formatting of the values in visuals using icons or background colour.

-➡ Data validation techniques.
+➤ Data validation techniques.

-➡ PowerBi services.
+➤ PowerBi services.

-➡ Publishing reports to PowerBI services.
+➤ Publishing reports to PowerBI services.

-➡ Setting up a personal gateway to set up the auto-refresh of data.
+➤ Setting up a personal gateway to set up the auto-refresh of data.

-## Tools used:
-➡Power BI

-➡Excel

-➡MySQL

-➡Dax studio

-## Attribute for background and icons used:
+### Attribute for background and icons used:
 [Background](<a href="https://www.freepik.com/free-vector/winter-blue-pink-gradient-background-vector_16358985.htm#fromView=search&page=1&position=41&uuid=bddb5c14-ab05-42a2-a6b0-cc88bdf14a44">Image by rawpixel.com on Freepik</a>
 <img width="1659" height="46" alt="image" src="https://github.com/user-attachments/assets/92fd2a6c-a50d-4f02-a202-401b3abdc3a2" />)